Mark Hateley: Style of play

 A traditional target man, Hateley was a physical centre-forward who was known in particular for his strength in the air and ability to score goals with his head.

 Personal life

-Hateley has four children: Emma, Lucy, Faye and Tom.
-Tom, who was born in Monaco during father's spell at AS Monaco, is also a footballer.
-He is once divorced.
+Hateley has been married twice, and has four children from his first marriage.
+Hateley's son Tom, who was born in Monaco during his father's spell at AS Monaco, is also a footballer.

-Paul Gascoigne lived with Hateley for two weeks after signing for Rangers in July 1995 for a club-record £4.3 million.
+Paul Gascoigne lived with Hateley for two weeks, after signing for Rangers in July 1995 for a club-record £4.3 million.

 In 2021, Hateley released his autobiography Hitting the Mark: My Story.